Maridi County, Western Equatoria State

 Maridi County was reported to have thirty-one (31) health facilities, all of which were reported to be functional.
 Among the health facilities are twenty-three (23) PHCUs, seven (7) PHCCs and one (1) hospital in 2022.
 This means that there were an estimated 3.13 PHCUs per 15,000 people and 2.72 PHCCs per 50,000 people according to the WHO, which ranks Maridi as among the ten counties with the highest ratios of PHCUs/person in South Sudan.
 Maridi Hospital is reported to be moderately functional.

-While Maridi was not as affected by flooding in 2021 as many counties in South Sudan, in 2020 it was affected severely enough that teams deployed to conduct IRNAs in Maridi struggled to access the area due to high flood waters.
-In 2021, wildfires affected 11 villages and over 100 homes were destroyed (Radio Tamazuj 2021).
+While Maridi was not as severely affected by flooding in 2021 as some other counties in South Sudan, it experienced significant flooding in 2020.
+In 2021, wildfires affected 11 villages and over 100 homes were destroyed (Radio Tamazuj 2021a).

 CONFLICT DYNAMICS